-Note: We provide a set of scripts on the Cloudera GitHub site to automate the BIND install and setup process: https://github.com/cloudera/director-scripts/tree/master/azure-dns-scripts.
-The provided scripts are not intended for setting up BIND for production use.
+Note: We provide a set of scripts on the Cloudera GitHub site to automate the BIND install and setup process.
+The provided scripts can be used on CentOS 6.7, RHEL 6.7, CentOS 7.2, and RHEL 7.2.
+They are not intended for setting up BIND for production use.